 He has produced four solo albums as well as releases by Jim Gaudet, Coal Palace Kings, Blue Wilder, The Plague and others.
 He is a featured musician and writer on recordings by Sara Ayers, Chefs of the Future, Glaze, Frank Jaklitsch, Kevin Maul, Rosanne Raneri, Terri Roben, Shack, Stomplistics and Strange Anatomy as well as Ramblin Jug Stompers and Lost Radio Rounders.

-Michael Eck is a featured artist with National Reso-Phonic Guitars.
+Michael Eck is a featured artist with Weber Fine Acoustic Instruments and National Reso-Phonic Guitars.